Get a marine insurance certificate

 What happens if you don’t provide your information

-If you do not provide your personal information, a marine insurance certificate cannot be issued in respect of a ship.
+If you do not provide your personal information, a marine insurance certificate cannot be issued in respect of a vessel.
 Failure to carry a valid certificate is an offence under section 131 of the Marine Liability Act and section 110 of the Wreck, Abandoned or Hazardous Vessel Act.

 Apply online